Who needs category theory?: Coherent witness manipulation

-It would be wonderful if the addition operation on $\C$ were literally commutative and associative, i.e., if we could get by with the identity witnesses for the commutativity and associativity of addition.
-Unfortunately this is not in the cards.
+We hoped that the addition operation $+$ on $\A$ can be taken to be literally (not only up to isomorphism) commutative and associative, that is, that we can get by with the identity witnesses for the commutativity and associativity of addition.
+Unfortunately this is impossible.

-We could use Example~1 for illustration, but let us simplify the situation by abstracting from vector spaces and concentrating on their fixed bases: finite sets with disjoint union as addition.
+For illustration of what goes wrong with the identity witnesses, we simplify the example described above.
+Let's abstract from vector spaces and concentrate on their fixed bases: finite sets with disjoint union as addition.
 We recall the standard definition of disjoint union of sets.

 {\tt Definition~1.} The disjoint union of sets $A,B$ is the set\\[1ex] \phantom{\tt Definition~1}\quad $\displaystyle A+B = \{(a,0): a\in A\} \cup \{(b,1): b\in B\}. $ \textqed